ai-bearing/ai-bearing1.github.io/docs/adventofcode.md

 Comments ex post:
 - I spent most of my time trying to figure out how to read in the first 8 lines vertically, and I figured I would just hard code it
 - Used a slicing operator in the for loop for the first time to get the removal order for Part 2
+- I didn't clean the output to produce the proper strings

 ### Day 6
 ```python